cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The educational program/game "Number Shark" was enhanced a bit.

 - New are the Flash animations for AES and Enigma.

+- New ist the dialog to check the quality of your password.

 - Also new is a Authorware e-learning program, which explains and visualizes methods of the elementary number theory.